Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/lagandpacketloss.md

 Excessive latency that causes noticeable delay between cause and effect is typically referred to as Lag.

 :::note
-It is important to realise that while we can minimize the perceived impact of latency, but we can not get rid of it - latency is just a fact of life that has to be taken into account.
+While we can minimize the perceived impact of latency, we can not get rid of it - latency is just a fact of life that has to be taken into account.
 :::
 There are both network and non-network related components of latency.